dmgcoding/iag-media/README.md

     3. Go to phpmyadmin and create a new database named 'iag_media'.
     4. Go to your browser and type 'localhost/iag-media/' to see the website.

-    (go to 'localhost/iag-media/web-admin' to go to admin panel.use 'admin' as username and 'admin@123' as password)
+    (go to 'localhost/iag-media/web-admin' to go to admin panel)